oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   is it relevant in case of VFs (virtio or pci-passthrough)?
 *   Does all the VM's OSs supported by oVirt have driver to support SR-IOV?
 *   IOMMU
-    -   is it mandatory for SR-IOV to be supported on a host?
     -   how does IOMMU groups effect scheduling?
-*   thinking of common UI to this a hostdev_passthrough feature.
-*   should new verbs for hotPlug/UnplugHostDev be indroduced or the regular verbs can be used to this purpose?

 ### Notes